-The Bayeux Tapestry Normandy: every kid learns about the Bayeux Tapestry at school – or at least they did when I was at school!
-Seeing it for the first time though – I was totally unprepared for the sheer scale and impressive but naive beauty of this vast piece of embroidery – it’s not really a tapestry at all – it is a huge and magnificent work of art and the word tapestry simply doesn’t do it justice.
+Every kid learns about the Bayeux Tapestry at school – or at least they did when I was young!
+Seeing it for the first time though, I was totally unprepared for the sheer scale and beauty of this vast piece of embroidery.
+It is a huge and magnificent work of art and the word tapestry simply doesn’t do it justice…

-In France it is known as La Tapisserie de la Reine Mathilde and it is on show in the town of Bayeux in Normandy at the 18th Century seminary Musée de la Tapisserie.
+In France it is known as La Tapisserie de la Reine Mathilde.
+It’s displayed at the Musée de la Tapisserie, an 18th century former seminary in the town of Bayeux in Normandy.

-There is a myth that the embroidery was a labour of love undertaken by Queen Mathilde, the wife of William, the popular story is that she and her ladies-in-waiting sat sewing for thousands of hours to produce a tapestry picture to honour her husband but scholars agree that the style of the embroidery is English, the vegetable dye colours used are of English quality and it is well-known that England at that time was famed for its embroidery skills, the work of well-born women who had chosen to live in a convent and were acknowledged to be the best in the Europe.
+There is a myth that the embroidery was a labour of love undertaken by Queen Mathilde, William’s wife.
+The popular story is that she and her ladies-in-waiting sat sewing for thousands of hours to produce a tapestry picture to honour her husband.
+But scholars agree that the style of the embroidery is English.
+The vegetable dye colours used are of English quality.
+And it is well-known that England at that time was famed for its embroidery skills, the work of well-born women who had chosen to live in a convent.
+They were acknowledged to be the best in the Europe.

-There are over 600 figures, 200 horses, fifty scenes with Latin captions and even Halley’s Comet is shown in one section – the first known depiction.
-The tapestry has amazing upper and lower borders in which are depicted wild animals, scenes of medieval life, hunting and agriculture, fables and mythical beasts – it is strangely three dimensional and has great impact when you see it for real instead of flat in a photo or on the web.
+There are over 600 figures, 200 horses, fifty scenes with Latin captions and even Halley’s Comet is shown in one section, the first known depiction.
+The tapestry has amazing upper and lower borders in which are depicted wild animals, scenes of medieval life, hunting and agriculture, fables and mythical beasts.
+It is strangely three dimensional and has great impact when you see it for real instead of flat in a photo.

 If you go to Normandy don’t miss out on this amazing exhibition, it really is one of those things that should be seen at least once in a lifetime.
-You could also do a day trip from Paris to Bayeux by train which takes about 2 hours each way.
+You can do a day trip from Paris to Bayeux by train which takes about two hours each way.